Manaswi-Vichare/Analyzing-a-Multi-Layer-Perceptron-using-Tensorboard/README.md

 # Analyzing-a-Multi-Layer-Perceptron-using-Tensorboard

-Implementing an MLP to classify the IRIS dataset.
+Implementing an MLP to classify the IRIS dataset and analysing using Tensorboard.
 The MLP has 2 hidden layers, one with 5 neurons and one with 7 neurons.
 The input layer has 4 neurons and the output layer has 3 neurons.

 **Language Used:** Python